 If you’re using multiple devices in the workplace that are all performing different functions, for example, printers, scanners, fax machines and copiers, then savings can be made by replacing these with an all-in-one device (also known as a multifunction device).

 Although the price of an all-in-one device may exceed the cost of a standard printer, the total expenditure will be less than purchasing numerous pieces of equipment.
 Multifunction devices also use less energy, are cheaper to maintain, much easier to troubleshoot and upgrade, and free up plenty of office space.

 Another problem with having lots of different hardware is that replacing single devices can become extremely costly, especially when you’ve forked out for a stockpile of specialist cartridges, ink and other consumables that just end up being wasted.

 Black ink and toners are generally cheaper to replace than colour ones, so setting your devices to print only in greyscale will save some more money.
 Obviously, there will be times when colour printing is required, but preventing this from being the norm, and using it only when necessary, will create some serious savings.

 Print savings can really add up! £4,000/yr in this example

 Changing your approach to printing can help to cut the cost considerably.
 That was certainly the case for County Linen who saved £20,000 over a five year period.

-The family-run laundry business, have been running for over a Century and were experiencing issues with a mix of older devices – such as desktop printers, a fax machine, a copier and scanners that they had accumulated over the years.
+The family-run laundry business has been running for over a Century and was experiencing issues with a mix of older devices – such as desktop printers, a fax machine, a copier and scanners that they had accumulated over the years.
 To add to the frustration, some machines were situated in different areas of the business, which meant staff had to spend time walking between offices to use some of the equipment they didn’t have locally.

 A print audit revealed the cost of running their existing machines was almost £8,500/yr.
 This was before factoring in the cost of maintenance and the impact on productivity caused by employees not having direct access to the devices they needed.